 - Schedule change that contradicts circadian rhythm or keeps you up too long

 - Drugs that mimic or counteract neurotransmitters (e.g. caffeine, cocaine)

 - Unusual circumstances – and as examples of such circumstances she mentions severe pain, hunger, inner ear problems, high carbon dioxide levels, and zero gravity.

 As a practical matter, brain injuries more often result in hypersomnia than insomnia and the unusual circumstances Vujovic mentions are indeed uncommon and rarely experienced by most people, with the exception of pain, which does often cause poor sleep.

-Caffeine – the most common stimulant.
-Widely used.
-Seems to block adenosine which makes us sleepy.
+Caffeine is the most commonly used stimulant.
+It blocks adenosine, which makes us sleepy.
 People use caffeine to stay awake and increase alertness during the day, but of course it makes it tough to fall asleep sometimes.